-2.12.2 Lustre Performance Loss
+2.12.1 Lustre Performance Loss

-Problem description: If the Lustre stripe_size parameter was set to a value lower than 1MB with 4KB pages, performance loss may result after updating Lustre to the new version.
-This is due to the fact that for the previous Lustre version, the stripe_size parameter was automatically (and silently) adjusted regarding the page size: 1MB minimum on 4KB page size kernels.
-Solution: The recommended solution is to comment the stripe_size line in the Lustre model file corresponding to your filesystem, and run the command lustre_util update -f <path .lmf="" file="" to=""></path> .
+Problem description: If the Lustre stripe\size parameter was set to a value lower than previous Lustre version, the stripe\size parameter was automatically (and silently) adjusted regarding the page size:

+1MB with 4KB pages, performance loss may result after updating Lustre to the new version.
+This is due to the fact that for the the Lustre model file corresponding to your filesystem, and run the command lustre\util update -f <path to .lmf file>.